 Common questions about debt consolidation

-The first step is to understand how much you owe.
-You may want to bring together statements for all the debts you want paid off so you can factor in:
+Before deciding on any loan, get a clear understanding of how much you need to borrow - i.e. how much you owe in total.
+You may need to bring together statements for all the existing debts you want paid off so you can factor in all the associated costs:

-- Interest rate on each (or comparison rate if available)
+- Any other fees as well as the interest rate on each (or comparison rate if available)

 |Prepayment fee (applies if you choose a term greater than 2 years and pay it out in less than 2 years.
 This fee is waived if you pay out your personal loan by re-financing to another Westpac personal loan).||$175|